xeraa/java-logging/readme.md

    generally be the perfect number.
 1. See the `_grokparsefailure` in the tag field.
 Enable the multiline rules in Filebeat and restart it with `docker-compose restart filebeat_for_logstash `.
+1. Show that this is working as expected now and drill down to the errors to see which emoji we are logging.
 1. Create a vertical bar chart visualization on the `level` field.
 Further break it down into `session`.